deltachat/deltachat-pages/en/spec.md

     Chat-Group-Name: My Group
     Message-ID: Gr.1234xyZ.0001@domain
     Subject: Chat: My Group: Hello group ...

     Hello group - this group contains three members

 Messengers adding the member list in the form `Name <email-address>` MUST take care only to spread the names authorized by the contacts themselves.
-Otherwise, names as _Daddy_ or _Honey_ may be spreaded (this issue is also true for normal MUAs, however, for more more contact- and chat-centralized apps such situations happen more frequently).
+Otherwise, names as _Daddy_ or _Honey_ may be spread (this issue is also true for normal MUAs, however, for more contact- and chat-centralized apps such situations happen more frequently).

 ## Incoming group messages

-The messenger MUST search incoming messgages for the group-id in the following headers: `Chat-Group-ID`, `Message-ID`, `In-Reply-To` and `References` (in this order).
+The messenger MUST search incoming messages for the group-id in the following headers: `Chat-Group-ID`, `Message-ID`, `In-Reply-To` and `References` (in this order).

 If the messenger finds a valid and existent group-id, the message SHOULD be assigned to the given group.
 If the messenger finds a valid but not existent group-id, the messenger MAY create a new group.
 If no group-id is found, the message MAY be assigned to a normal single-user chat with the email-address given in `From`.